pabloriveraw/Coupon3/readme.txt

 Folder assignment5_1_starter has the original files provided.
 This folder has 2 subfolders: data and images.
 The Folder data has the data coupons.csv

-/PabloCoupon has the following folders
+This repo has the following folders

-/PabloCoupon/assignment5_1_starter
+/assignment5_1_starter
 assignment5_1_starter has the following folders /assignment5_1_starter/data
 /assignment5_1_starter/images

-inside of /PabloCoupon
+inside of the root of this repo you have
 Number of Duplicates rows.rtf
 Numerical columns anomalies.rtf
 Summary of missing data.rtf